picsoung/blogposts/deploy_amazon_api_gateway_and_3scale_api_management_with_swagger.md

 ## On Amazon
 ### Create lambda functions
+Lamba functions are small pieces of code hosted on Amazon.
+Those micro-services will sit behind the API gateway.
+We just two functions to run this example.

+One called `3scale_auth` that will handle the authentication of the request with 3scale.
+And another function of your choice that will perform a task and return a result to the API.
+This last function will call `3scale_auth` to authorize the incoming request.

+In this example our function is doing [PLACE WHAT HELLO WORLD is doing] You can find the code here:.

+### generate 3scale_auth code
+The code for the `3scale_auth` is unique to each API provider account.
+You can generate it.

 ### Add stuff to your Swagger

 In order to import your API into Amazon API gateway you will need to add AWS specific tags to your endpoints in your spec.